rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 ## Create more subdomains

-In order to create a subdomain, the sender should be the owner of the parent domain ([more information](/rif/rns/architecture/registry/)).
-When you have registered the subdomains for your user, you have decided if the owner of that subdomain was the user or another address.
-If you gave ownership to the user, so he can create more subdomains from his own.
-You can help him and provide that service within your wallet by using this code snippet.
+The RNS Registry is a tree of nodes ([more information](/rif/rns/architecture/registry/)).
+Each node owner governs the node, thus you are the owner of `mywallet.rsk`, you've created new domains for your users under your node.
+Let's assume you've created a new domain called `alice.mywallet.rsk` and have given the ownership of that new node to `Alice`'s address.
+Only `Alice` is allowed to create new nodes under her node, and you can help her to do that!
+Just need to provide that service within your wallet by using this code snippet.

 ```javascript
 const domain = 'alice.mywallet.rsk';